ocorreiododiogo/pw-admin-custom-pages/README.md

 # Admin Custom Pages Module for ProcessWire
 ###((dev version))

+((For updgrading to this version you need to replace, both, the module file and the admin.php file in the templates folder))

 ### Create custom admin pages easily without having to build a Process Module.

 The new version of this module works better with the current DEV version of PW,